leap-stc/leap-stc.github.io/book/reference/education.md

 ## LEAP Affiliated Courses

-To become a LEAP Affiliated Course you have to fulfil the following requirements:
+To become a LEAP Affiliated Course you have to fulfill the following requirements:

 - Acknowledge LEAP's support on syllabus.
 - Add the course to LEAP's education page.